Angi Inc.: Angi

 In 2010, Angie's List raised a total of $25 million in capital from investors.
 In September 2010, Wasatch Funds and Battery Ventures invested $22 million.
 In November 2010, Saints Capital led an additional funding of $2.5 million.

 On November 17, 2011, the firm began trading on the NASDAQ exchange under the ticker symbol ANGI.
 It priced 8.8M shares at $13 and opened for trading at $18, a 33% premium.

 In July 2016, Angie's List was made a freemium service; the basic membership tier, with access to more than 10 million reviews, was made free, alongside subscription tiers offering additional functionality.

 On October 2, 2017, IAC announced that it had agreed to acquire Angie's List for $781.4 million. and it merged Angie's List and HomeAdvisor, renaming the merged company to ANGI Homeservices, retaining Angie's List ticker symbol and stock history.

 In October 2018, ANGI Homeservices bought Handy for $165.5 million.
 In March 2021, Angie's List changed its name to Angi, and ANGI Homeservices Inc. changed its name to Angi Inc.

+In May 2023, William Oesterle, who co-founded the company with Angie Hicks, died.

 Lawsuits

 In 2014, Angie's List Inc. paid $2.8 million to settle a lawsuit alleging that it automatically renewed members at a higher rate than they were led to believe.

-In August 2016, Angie's List has agreed to settle three lawsuits for a payment of $1,400,000.
-The class action lawsuits focused on Angie's List's acceptance of advertising payments from service providers, and whether those payments affect service providers’ letter-grade ratings, reviews, and place in search-result rankings.
-Angie's List denies plaintiffs’ claims, but disclosed that revenue from service providers can affect the order of search-result rankings of the service provider under certain settings (Moore vs. AngiesList).
+In August 2016, HomeAdvisor has agreed to settle three lawsuits for a payment of $1,400,000.
+The class action lawsuits focused on HomeAdvisor acceptance of advertising payments from service providers, and whether those payments affect service providers’ letter-grade ratings, reviews, and place in search-result rankings.
+HomeAdvisor denies plaintiffs’ claims, but disclosed that revenue from service providers can affect the order of search-result rankings of the service provider under certain settings (Moore vs. AngiesList).